 The Maternal Smoking Cessation Initiative (MSCI) Award has a separate Request for Application (RFA), which must be read and adhered to by the applicant terms.
-The separate RFA can be found on TRDRP's website under Funding Opportunities
+The separate RFA can be found on TRDRP's website under What We Fund

-Purpose: Prioritizes research dedicated to developing, implementing, and evaluating culturally-tailored commercial6 tobacco cessation interventions specifically designed to improve health outcomes for pregnant individuals who identify as Black, Indigenous, and People of Color (BIPOC), American Indians, and Alaska Native (AIAN).
-The core objective is to cultivate sustainable interventions that effectively address the unique needs and challenges faced by these populations.
-Project proposals must demonstrate a firm grounding in relevant cultural frameworks, informed by established theoretical models of behavior change specific to the context of pregnancy.
+Purpose: Prioritizes research dedicated to developing, implementing, and evaluating culturally-tailored commercial6 tobacco cessation interventions specifically designed to improve health outcomes for pregnant individuals residing in communities disproportionately impacted by tobacco-related illness and adverse maternal outcomes.
+Such communities are often characterized by high rates of poverty, limited healthcare access, and other structural and social factors impacting community members.
+The core objective is to cultivate sustainable interventions that effectively address the unique needs and challenges faced by these communities.
+Project proposals must demonstrate a firm grounding in relevant cultural frameworks, informed by established theoretical models of behavior change specifically in the context of pregnancy.
+Applicants will present a strong rationale for the selection of their study population, based on prevalence of tobacco-related illnesses, adverse maternal outcomes, or other factors such as those noted above.
+Applicants will also develop a well-defined plan for either data collection or intervention development and implementation with the potential for long-term sustainability.
+TRDRP strongly encourages inclusion of community members and organizations representing the communities under study throughout all research stages, fostering collaboration from design inception to implementation.